Vaibhav2002/NewsGo/README.md

 - Get all the latest news, with options to view from categories like Sports, Tech and many more
 - Save articles to view them offline
 - Search from millions of articles and read whatever you want
+- Read News from all around the world with Country Specific News

 ## ScreenShots 📷